usccolumbia/BERTOS/README.md

 conda install pytorch==1.8.0 torchvision==0.9.0 torchaudio==0.8.0 cudatoolkit=11.1 -c pytorch -c conda-forge
 conda install -c conda-forge transformers
 ```
-If you only has CPU on your computer, try this:
+If you only have CPU on your computer, try this:
 ```
 pip install transformers[torch]
 ```